-The leopard is the smallest of the four big cats who can roar (the tiger, the lion, and the jaguar are the other three).
-It can weigh up to 150 pounds (50-77 kg) and can live approx 12 years in the wild and up to 20 in captivity.
-Info on How Big Cats Purr
+The Leopard is the smallest of the four big cats who can roar (the Tiger, the Lion, and the Jaguar are the other three).
+It can weigh up to 50-77 kg (150 lbs).
+The Leopard can live approx 12 years in the wild and up to 20 in captivity.

 More Leopard info:

-The leopard has a wide range in some parts of Africa and tropical Asia, Siberia, S. and W. Asia, and most of sub-Saharan Africa.
-Its digs all kinds of habitats- from rainforest to desert terrain.
+The Leopard has a wide range in some parts of Africa, tropical Asia, Siberia, South Asia, West Asia, and most of sub-Saharan Africa.
+It digs all kinds of habitats- from rainforest to desert terrain.

-The species’ survival success is in part due to its opportunistic hunting behavior, its adaptability to diverse environs, its ability to run at speeds approaching 36 mph (58 km), and its unequaled ability to climb trees even when carrying a heavy carcass.
-The leopard is the strongest climber among the big cats- a leopard can carry prey twice its weight up a tree!
-Leopards are also willing to eat almost anything- they’ll eat a beetle one minute and an antelope twice his own weight the next.
-They also eat carrion.
+The Leopard can run up to speeds approaching 58 km (36 mph).
+It can climb tall trees while carrying heavy carcasses.
+The Leopard is the strongest climber among the big cats- a Leopard can carry prey twice its weight up a tree!
+Leopards are also willing to eat almost anything- they’ll eat a beetle one minute and an antelope twice their own weight the next.
+They also eat carrion (dead stuff).